r-k-b/passport-auth0/README.md

 [![Build Status](https://travis-ci.org/auth0/passport-auth0.svg?branch=master)](https://travis-ci.org/auth0/passport-auth0)

-This is the auth0 authentication strategy for Passport.js.
+This is the auth0 authentication strategy for Passport.js, forked to include TypeScript definitions.

+See the original at <https://github.com/auth0/passport-auth0>.

 ## Installation